pingpongtech-uskg/Blog/README.md

 - **UI/UX**: Implemented "Medium-style" Author Intro and fixed padding issues on the About page.
 - **Fixes**: Resolved 404 issues on Blog/About pages.
 - **Brand Consistency**: Set Open Graph (social preview) and Favicon to use the logo avatar.
+- **Homepage Layout**: Updated "Recent Articles" to use the same 4-column card layout as the blog list.

 ### Verification: JP Homepage
 ![JP Homepage Fixed](/Users/ikushishih/.gemini/antigravity/brain/a21beb98-ea08-47d6-9b6e-80e16e6db9e1/jp_homepage_with_content_1765126545163.png)